Lower Market Square (Görlitz): Brown Deer

 Jérôme Bonaparte (1812), Gebhard Leberecht von Blücher (3 and 4 September 1813), Frederick William III of Prussia (1835), Frederick William IV of Prussia (1831, 1833, 1840,1844), Nicholas I of Russia (1838), Alexander II of Russia (1840), Archduke John of Austria (1848), the German Emperor William I (1819), Prince Friedrich Karl of Prussia (1866, got his headquarters here during the war).

 Frenzelhof

 The Frenzelhof is one of the typical Görlitz hall houses.
 First mentioned in the 15th century, it was bought in 1500 by the influential merchant Hans Frenzel.
 He had a fireproof and painted vault built.
 The vault has been preserved until today.
 In the two central halls extending over two floors, goods were presented in daylight and protected from rain.
 In the following centuries, the owners and uses changed and construction work was carried out.
 Between 1760 and 1813 the building was in a poor shape and probably unoccupied.
 After 1813 the gothic gable and the baroque facade has been replaced.
-Today the building is used as an hotel.
+Today the building is used as a hotel.